carl-berg/appeaser/README.md

 	}

 ## Interception
 Appeaser provides an api for intercepting requests, starting with version 2.2.
-This can for example be used for cross cutting concerns like Logging, Validation, Authorization or whatever you want to wrap around your request/response pipeline.
+This can be used for cross cutting concerns like Logging, Validation, Authorization or whatever you want to wrap around your request/response pipeline.
 Interceptors can be added via mediator settings like so:

 	var settings = new MediatorSettings()
         .AddRequestInterceptor<RequestInterceptor>()